Medical school in the United States

 Medical school in the United States is a graduate program with the purpose of educating physicians in the undifferentiated field of medicine.
 Such schools provide a major part of the medical education in the United States.
-Most medical schools in the US confer upon graduates a Doctor of Medicine (MD) degree, while some confer a Doctor of Osteopathic Medicine (DO) degree.
-Most schools follow a similar pattern of education, with two years of classroom and laboratory based education, followed by two years of clinical rotations in a teaching hospital where students see patients in a variety of specialties.
+Most medical schools in the U.S. confer upon graduates a Doctor of Medicine (M.D.) degree, while some confer a Doctor of Osteopathic Medicine (D.O.) degree.
+Most schools follow a similar pattern of education, with two years of classroom and laboratory-based education, followed by two years of clinical rotations in a teaching hospital where students see patients in a variety of specialties.
 After completion, graduates must complete a residency before becoming licensed to practice medicine.

-Admissions to medical school in the United States is generally considered highly competitive, although there is a wide range of competitiveness among different types of schools.
-In 2021, approximately 36% of those who applied to MD-Granting US medical schools gained admission to any school.
+Admission to medical school in the United States is generally considered highly competitive, although there is a wide range of competitiveness among different types of schools.
+In 2021, approximately 36% of those who applied to M.D.-granting U.S. medical schools gained admission to any school.
 Admissions criteria include grade point averages, Medical College Admission Test scores, letters of recommendation, and interviews.
 Most students have at least a bachelor's degree, usually in a biological science, and some students have advanced degrees, such as a master's degree.
 Medical school in the United States does not require a degree in biological sciences, but rather a set of undergraduate courses in scientific disciplines thought to adequately prepare students.

-The Flexner Report, published in 1910, had a significant impact on reforming medical education in the United States.
+The Flexner Report, published in 1910, had a significant effect on reforming medical education in the United States.
 The report led to the implementation of more structured standards and regulations in medical education.
-Currently, all medical schools in the United States must be accredited by a certain body, depending on whether it is a D.O. granting medical school or an M.D. granting medical school.
+Currently, all medical schools in the United States must be accredited by a certain body, depending on whether it is a D.O.-granting medical school or an M.D.-granting medical school.
 The Liaison Committee on Medical Education (LCME) is an accrediting body for educational programs at schools of medicine in the United States and Canada.
 The LCME accredits only the schools that grant an M.D. degree; osteopathic medical schools that grant the D.O. degree are accredited by the Commission on Osteopathic College Accreditation of the American Osteopathic Association.
 The LCME is sponsored by the Association of American Medical Colleges and the American Medical Association.